MCM/70

-The MCM/70 was a pioneering microcomputer first built in 1973 in Toronto, Ontario, Canada and released the next year.
+The MCM/70 is a pioneering microcomputer first built in 1973 in Toronto, Ontario, Canada and released the next year.
 This makes it one of the first microcomputers in the world, the second to be shipped in completed form, and the first portable computer.
 The MCM/70 was the product of Micro Computer Machines, one of three related companies set up in Toronto in 1971 by Mers Kutt.
 It is considered by some historians to be the first usable personal microcomputer system.

 Early history

 Kutt, a professor of mathematics at Queen's University in Kingston, Ontario during the late 1960s, noted that the efficiency of computer users there was hampered by the long wait times involved in submitting programs in punched card form for batch processing by a shared mainframe computer.
 In 1968, Kutt and Donald Pamenter started a firm, Consolidated Computer Inc., and began to produce a data-entry device named Key-Edit.
 This was a low-cost terminal, with a one-line display device, which bypassed the need for keypunching.

 In 1971, Kutt, no longer part of CCI, began planning a machine to support software development in the recently developed programming language APL.
 APL was best programmed using a custom keyboard and these were very rare at the time.
 He initially named his design the Key-Cassette; similar in design and concept to Key-Edit, it would offer editing ability and support for either two cassette decks or one cassette and an acoustic coupler to upload programs to other machines.